ionic-team/ionic-docs/src/pages/enterprise/auth-connect/azure-ad-b2c.md

 ### Azure Configuration

+**Note**: This setup uses Azure AD 2.0 B2C.
+For existing customers who need details on how to use AuthConnect with Azure AD 1.0, please [contact us](https://ionic.zendesk.com/hc/en-us/requests/new).

 Before integrating Auth Connect into your Ionic app, you’ll need to get Azure Active Directory (AD) up and running.

 > **Note:** For complete information on configuring Azure AD, consult the [official B2C documentation](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) which includes tutorials on creating a B2C tenant, registering applications, and more.